KenstonPTO/bylaws/README.md

 ## PTO COUNCIL COMMITTEES
 PTO Council may enact standing or ad hoc committees by majority vote as deemed necessary.
 The committees shall be responsible to the President and PTO Council.
 Such Committees are expected to have building representation and/or input to reach resolutions.
 Representation may include the Building President or the Building General Board member most associated with the topic at hand.
 Input may include emails, phone calls or meeting attendance.

-## PTO COUNCIL VOTING MEMBERS
-The voting members of the PTO Council are: Vice-President, Treasurer, Secretary, and all of the Council Committee Chairs (Care Blue, Communications, Bomber Hangar, Directory, Membership, Fundraising, and Staff Appreciation).
-In case of a tie, the President may cast a vote.

 ## PTO COUNCIL ELECTIONS
 1. No later than March 1st, the current PTO Council Executive Committee will identify which PTO Council positions will be vacated the subsequent school year and begin seeking nominations for those positions.
 2. The current PTO Council Executive Committee shall contact eligible candidates (see below) no later than March 15th to seek nominations for remaining positions, if any.
 Interested individuals will present an application and a letter of recommendation to PTO Council by April 1.